JaimeHyland/farming-futures/README.md

 - Select 'main' as your branch Branch, select 'main' from the drop-down list and Save.
 - The URL of your site will appear in a box near the top of the page.
 - Click on the URL or on the 'Visit site' icon to open your newly deployed site in a new tab.
-- The site will then update automatically every time you push a new commit to the master branch.
+- The site  then updated automatically every time I pushed a new commit to the master branch.

 - - -

 <!-- TOC --><a name="design-development-coding-philosophy"></a>
 ## Design, development & coding philosophy

 <!-- TOC --><a name="wireframe"></a>
 ### Wireframe
 ![The original wireframe sketches for the site's homepage](assets/readme-assets/wireframe-mockup.png)